webgence/Vital-Signs/README.md

 # Vital Signs

 Vital Signs is a simple application to allows users to understand there inputted vitals.
-This project does not intend discourage patients from visting doctors, instead it help patients better understand their health.
+This project does not intend to discourage patients from visting doctors, instead it help patients better understand their health.

 Note: The notebook.ipynb file shows a graph of vitals taken during surgery.